Mastering Marathon Prep: Proven Training, Pacing, and Tapering Strategies

 Why it matters for self-coaching

-A 2022 meta‑analysis in Sports Medicine found that runners who followed progressively‑adjusted* programmes suffered 30 % fewer overuse injuries than those on rigid schedules.
-The secret is listening to the body and letting the plan listen back.
+A 2022 meta-analysis in Sports Medicine found runners on progressively-adjusted programmes experienced 30 % fewer overuse injuries than those bound to fixed plans.
+The payoff comes from listening to what your body tells you, and letting your training listen back.

 Practical self-coaching tip

-After each run, note three things: effort (zone), how you felt, and any aches.
-Let the next week’s mileage be a 10 % increase or a reduction if you flagged fatigue.
-This mirrors the “10 % rule” while staying flexible.
+After each session, jot down three details: what zone you ran in, how your body responded, and any niggling pain or stiffness.
+Then build next week’s mileage on a 10 % bump or dial it down if you logged fatigue.
+This honors the classic “10 % rule” while keeping you flexible.

 Your taper checklist